 The Partner School Project is a program designed to cultivate meaningful and lasting relationships with schools, educators and students.
 Selected classrooms embed within the museum institution/ structure for an entire school year.
-The culmination of the engagement is an intervention within the permanent galleries.
+The culmination of the engagement is an intervention within the core galleries.
 In this way, the project provides a fresh youth perspective on ideas within or missing from the museum.

 2015/ 2016- Partnership with the Flexible Studies program at Reynolds Secondary.
 80 students were challenged to consider what Truth and Reconciliation means within a museum context.
 The final projects were in the First Peoples gallery, the Becoming BC gallery, the Natural History gallery and in the main lobby of the museum.

 2016/2017- Partnership with both Oak Bay High School and Monterey Middle School.
 The driving question was 'How can understanding the health and history of a local stream ecosystem guide our future relationships to the world around us?'
 The intervention is currently on display in the Natural History gallery for the summer of 2017.